iamshanevictor/SparkRepo/SUPABASE_SETUP_GUIDE.md

 # Supabase Migration Setup Guide

+> Deprecated: SparkRepo no longer uses Supabase.
+The backend has migrated to Firebase (Firestore).
+This guide is kept for historical reference only.
+For current setup, use `FIREBASE_SETUP_GUIDE.md` and `server/QUICKSTART.md`.

 This guide will walk you through setting up Supabase for your SparkRepo application after the migration from PostgreSQL/SQLAlchemy.

 ## Prerequisites